Roshan1-pc2/Roshan1-pc2/README.md

-- 👋 Hi, I’m @Roshan1-pc2
+- 👋 Hi, I’m @Roshan_pc
 - 👀 I’m interested in ...
-Android app development
+Android app development And Flutter
-- 🌱 I’m currently learning ...java
+- 🌱 I’m currently learning ...flutter,native android
 - 💞️ I’m looking to collaborate on ...new app
 - 📫 How to reach me ...